kchu25/CDLmotif.jl/README.md

 # Introduction

 This is a DNA-sequence-motif discovery method based on convolutional dictionary learning.
+More details on the implementations and derivations of the model are coming soon.

 # Usage:
 In the Julia environment, import CDLmotif, and then use any of the two following subroutines: